wleong1/StockTracker/README.md

 # **StockTracker**

-StockTracker is a Python application that helps you analyse and visualise stock performance data for a list of companies.
+StockTracker is a Python application that help analyse and visualise stock performance data for a list of companies.
 It provides a user-friendly GUI for comparing stock prices, viewing historical trends, and staying updated with the latest news.

 ## Table of Contents